cazzlewazzle89/FANGORN/README.md

 mv names.dmp nodes.dmp delnodes.dmp merged.dmp TaxonKit/
 rm -f citations.dmp division.dmp gc.prt gencode.dmp readme.txt taxdump.tar.gz
 ```
+You do not need to do this when using the GTDB taxonomy system as the information is available on [the website](https://gtdb.ecogenomic.org/downloads) and will be automatically downloaded in the scripts provided.

 ## Dependencies
 Make sure these are in your $PATH